How to Write MVP Requirements That Developers Actually Understand

 Better: "Users need to notify their team when they complete a task."

-The first tells developers HOW to build.
+The first tells developers HOW.
 The second tells them WHAT problem to solve.
-Developers often have better solutions than you'd prescribe.

 Mistake #2: Assuming Context